briansdenny/briandenny.net-site/content/post/writing-technical-content/index.md

 ### Mindmaps

-Wowchemy supports a Markdown extension for mindmaps.

-Simply insert a Markdown `markmap` code block and optionally set the height of the mindmap as shown in the example below.

-A simple mindmap defined as a Markdown list:
+There's a Markdown extension for mindmaps.
+A **simple mindmap** defined as a Markdown list:

 <div class="highlight">
 <pre class="chroma">